vecin2/em_automation/README.md

 |       Agent Chat     	 |   		1      	   |
 +------------------------+---------------------+
 ```
-This is object is not context neither.
-I
-### _emprj
- It extract different information from the current EM project:

 ## Global Functions
 There is a set of builtin global functions which can be used when writting templates.
 Functions can be invoke within blocks `{% %}` or within statements `{{ }}`.